Metedeconk National Golf Club: History

 Initially scheduled to be developed as a trailer park, local contractor and owner of the 1,200-acre property Richard "Dick" Sambol, with the help of his son, decided on utilizing a portion of the land for a golf course.
 Famed course architect Robert Trent Jones was hired to design the grounds.

 Though the original plans slated for the course to be an amenity rather than the main attraction, as the project moved forward, and at the behest of Jones, the idea of a housing development was scrapped in favor of fully devoting efforts to the course and club.

 Membership and facilities

 Being a private club, day-to-day access is only allowed to members and up to seven of their guests.
-As of 2017, membership fees were around $13,000 for the year, though this amount doesn't include an initial buy-in.
+As of 2017, membership fees were around $20,000 for the year, though this amount doesn't include an initial buy-in (upwards of $100,000+).
 Membership is for one person, though children (under 24) of members are not charged for entry.
 Membership is by invitation only, and prospective new members must have a recommendation from current member in good standing before being approved for invite by the board.